fenago/data-science/lab_guides/Lab_5.md

 Summary
 =======

-You are now ready to perform cluster analysis with the k-means algorithm on your own dataset.
-This type of analysis is very popular in the industry for segmenting customer profiles as well as detecting suspicious transactions or anomalies.

 We learned about a lot of different concepts, such as centroids and squared Euclidean distance.
 We went through the main k-means
 hyperparameters: `init` (initialization method),